The best sales to shop today: Apple, Madewell, Sur La Table and more - CNN Underscored

 Apple Pencil, 2nd Generation ($109.99, originally $129; woot.com)

-The Apple Pencil is equipped to truly transform your iPad experience, and right now, the second-generation model is down to just $109.99, about $10 away from its lowest price ever, at Woot!.
+The Apple Pencil is equipped to truly transform your iPad experience, and right now the second-generation model is down to just $109.99, about $10 away from its lowest price ever, at Woot!.
 The tool is designed to be as fluid and responsive as a traditional writing instrument, not to mention the handiness of its magnetic attachment and pairing to your iPad.
-Just note: It’s only compatible with iPad Air (4th generation), iPad Pro 12.9-inch (3rd and 4th generation) and iPad Pro 11-inch (1st and 2nd generation).
+Just note: It’s only compatible with iPad Air (fourth generation), iPad Pro 12.9-inch (third and fourth generation) and iPad Pro 11-inch (first and second generation).

 More deals to shop